-Google Alerts: What Are They and How Can They Grow Your Home Business
+Google Alerts: 9 Ways It Can Help Your Home Business

 What are Google Alerts?

-Google Alerts are emailed notifications of news items related to your requested search terms.
+Google Alerts is a free service offered by Google that will email you notifications about content related to your requested search terms.
 For example, you can set an alert to let you know when your name or business name is used by another online resource.